-9. Emergency Removal
+9. Emergency Removal/Interim Actions/Leaves

-The Recipient can act to remove a student Respondent entirely or partially from its education program or activities on an emergency basis when an individualized safety and risk analysis has determined that an immediate threat to the physical health or safety of any student or other individual justifies removal.
+Spring Hill College can remove a student Respondent entirely or partially from its education program or activities on an emergency basis when an individualized safety and risk analysis has determined that an imminent and serious threat to the health or safety of the Complainant or any students, employees, or other persons arising from the allegations of sexual harassment justifies removal.

-This risk analysis is performed by the Title IX Coordinator in conjunction with the Behavioral Intervention Team. using its standard objective violence risk assessment procedures.
+This risk analysis is performed by the Title IX Coordinator in conjunction with the Behavioral Assessment Intervention Team using its standard objective violence risk assessment procedures.
+Employees are subject to existing procedures for interim actions and leaves.